buzden/deptycheck/docs-aigen/cumulated/7_Single_Type_Derivation.md

 interface DeriveBodyForType where
   canonicBody : DerivationClosure m => GenSignature -> Name -> m $ List Clause
 ```

+This interface describes the main job: creating the overall body of the generator function for a given type.
+Its primary responsibility is to look at all the constructors of a data type and create the code that chooses between them.

+*   **What it does:** The key function is `canonicBody`.
+It takes the `GenSignature` blueprint and produces the high-level structure of our generator.
+For `List`, it would generate code that conceptually looks like this: `oneOf [genForNil, genForCons]`.

 ### Interface Components